chocolateplatform/xamarin-android-chocolate-sample/README.md

 It also dislays an AdMob 320x50 banner ad (not part of the Chocolate sdk).

 See MainActivity.cs
-  - DO_ENABLE_TEST_ADS: initially set to 'false'.
-If set 'true', you can specify particular desired sets of ad partners.
+  - DO_ENABLE_TEST_ADS: If set 'true', you can specify particular desired sets of ad partners.
+If set 'false' will run in production mode.

+You may also download the full project: https://www.dropbox.com/s/k2a1qvni7l1fwom/xamarin-android-chocolate-sample.zip?dl=1

 Ad Unit Types and corresponding mediation ad partners supported: